chrisbiggar/chrisbiggar/README.md

 - 👋 Hi, I’m @chrisbiggar
 - 👀 I’m interested in simulation and strategy games,
-- 🌱 I’m currently learning me some gamedev,
+- 🌱 I’m currently learning me some mobile game dev,
 - 📫 How to reach me: ill be deep in the woods via my canoe.

 <!---